gsapountzis/craven/README.md

 ## Declarative Example

-This is what your are probably familiar with:
+You are probably familiar with:

 ```java
 public class DataSourceProducer {